kylesnap/ernest/tests/testthat/_snaps/edgecases.md

 # Ernest halts and warns when ll becomes flat during a run

     Code
-      generate(sampler, seed = 42L)
+      generate(sampler)
     Condition
       Warning in `compile()`:
       `log_lik` may contain a likelihood plateau; proceed with caution.
       !
-Only 130/500 likelihood values are unique.
+Only 131/500 likelihood values are unique.
       Warning:
       Stopping run due to a likelihood plateau at 0.0000.
     Output